naidee/Cosmology-Project/cosmo/docs/index.md

 Start by downloading the pdf with the instructions from the menus on the left.

-Then look at the example code, also from the menus on the left.
+Then look at the example code, available from the menus on the left or download the jupyter notebooks from [https://github.com/AstroUQ/PHYS3080_2022/tree/main/cosmo/docs/notebooks](https://github.com/AstroUQ/PHYS3080_2022/tree/main/cosmo/docs/notebooks)

 Have fun!